SparkPost/php-sparkpost/README.md

         * Type: `Array`
         * Recipients to descreetly recieve a carbon copy of the transmission

-For complete list of endpoints, refer to [API documentation](https://developers.sparkpost.com/api/).

 ## Examples

 ### Send An Email Using The Transmissions Endpoint